FroschBody/datasciencecoursera/README.md

 Coursework
 ==========

-Repository for coursework in "The Data Scientist's" Toolbox MOOC The course is taught by Jeff Leek PhD and is offered by Johns Hopkins Bloomberg School of Public Health
+Repository for coursework in "The Data Scientist's Toolbox" MOOC The course is taught by Jeff Leek PhD and is offered by Johns Hopkins Bloomberg School of Public Health

 I hope to sucessfully complete the Data Scientist Toolbox course and the "Data Science" specialisation.